rhiannonmcn/Harry-Potter-Quiz/README.md

 ## Navigation

 * The site navigation is done through the info bar at the top of the game area.
-* This does not schange in style throughout the user's navigation of the quiz.
+* This does not change in style throughout the user's navigation of the quiz.
 * The home button is an icon of a castle, a nod to the theme itself while still being recognisable as a 'home' button.
 * The position of the Home button does not move throughout the user's navigation of the quiz.
 * The sound button is automatically muted on website loading and like the home button it's position doesn't move.